nadeem-shaikh/RPNCalculator/README.md

 The Examples in the test are covered in the test cases.

 # Possible Improvements
-More test cases can be added for each and every valid and invalid operator/character in the input.
+More test cases can be added.
+For Example test case for each and every invalid operator/character in the input.